chef/chef-licensing/components/ruby/README.md

 2. `<interaction_id>`: `<interaction_id>` key is the identifier of any interaction, which defines a particular interaction.

-   Evert interaction file must have the `start` and `exit` interaction.
+   Every interaction file must have an `exit` interaction.
-   The flow of interaction starts from the `start` interaction and always ends on `exit` interaction.
+   The flow of interaction can run from any defined start interaction and always ends on `exit` interaction.

 3. `messages`:  `messages` key contains the texts to be displayed to the user at each interaction. `messages` can receive texts as an array or a string.